-full disclosure: this is one of the very few, perhaps only recipe on this blog I have not made/tested
+full disclosure: this is one of the very few recipes on this blog I have not made/tested

 I recently found this recipe in a note from Grandmother Up Down, starting “Dear Pris – Here is a ‘real’ Daniel Webster Fish Chowder recipe from an old Cape Codder … Currier]”.
 I find this recipe interesting given a descendant of Daniel Webster unsuccessfully sued a Boston establishment because a fish bone from the chowder she was eating lodged in her throat and apparently caused injury (Priscilla Webster v.
 Blue Ship Tea Room 347 Mass.421 (1964) – the judge’s decision is noted for its prose and for incorporating the Daniel Webster chowder recipe.

 This appears to be a basic fish chowder if one follows Currier’s modifications, rather than the original recipe.
 I would also replace the salt pork with a few teaspoons of olive oil (and not add excess oil to chowder) and omit or greatly reduce the salt.
 As do the Curriers, I would omit adding crackers to the chowder but serve with oyster crackers.

 6 cups potatoes in ¼ inch slices OR

 4 cups potatoes cut in ¾ inch cubes (preferred by Curriers)

 1 ½ inch cube of salt pork [omit]